Joe Klanderman

 Joe Klanderman is an American football coach who is currently the defensive coordinator and safeties coach at Kansas State University.

 Coaching career

 Minnesota State

-After playing on the defensive line for the Mavericks from 1997 until 2001, Joe began his coaching career at his alma mater in 2002 as the team’s defensive line coach.
+After playing on the defensive line for the Minnesota State Mavericks from 1997 until 2001, Klanderman began his coaching career at his alma mater in 2002 as the team’s defensive line coach.
 In 2005 he changed the position he coached, and began coaching the defensive backs.
 In 2007 he was promoted to the team’s defensive coordinator while also coaching the linebackers a position he held until the end of the 2013 season.